osrf/gazebo_tutorials/drcsim_install/tutorial.md

     roslaunch drcsim_gazebo atlas.launch model_args:="_v5" extra_gazebo_args:="--verbose"
     ~~~

-    Note that some of the launch files, e.g. `vrc_final_*.launch` launches `gzserver` only without the graphical client.
+    Note that some of the launch files, e.g. `vrc_final_*.launch` launch `gzserver` only without the graphical client.
 To launch gazebo with both the server and the client, you can explicitly specify to use the `gazebo` command:

     ~~~
     roslaunch drcsim_gazebo vrc_final_task1.launch model_args:="_v5" gzname:="gazebo"